How hotels can help fight carbon emissions

 In a new assessment on global warming published recently by the Intergovernmental Panel on Climate Change (IPCC) on October 8, the panel said limiting global warming to 1.5°C would require rapid, far-reaching and unprecedented changes in all aspects of society.

 The bad news: These changes will also affect the hotel industry in two key aspects:

 The good news: There are many ways a hotel can substantially reduce its contribution to global carbon emissions.
-There even is a carbon footprint industry benchmark, set by the Hotel Carbon Measurement Initiative (HCMI), with the accepted standard for the hospitality industry being 31.1kg CO2 per room night.
+There is a carbon footprint industry benchmark, based on the methodology of the Hotel Carbon Measurement Initiative (HCMI), with the accepted standard for the hospitality industry being 31.1kg CO2 per room night.

 Here are a few approaches that are relatively easy to adapt and integrate in a hotel, without costing the world, to help reduce CO2 emissions: